smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 ## Egg Hunter - first attempt ##

 Let's write basic Egg Hunter in assembly code based on prototype and see what will happen.
-Once Egg Hunter is compiled and liked, we can use Egg Hunter opcode with sekelton code from previous blog posts.
+Once Egg Hunter is compiled and liked, we can use Egg Hunter opcode with sekeleton code from previous blog posts.
-In order for Egg Hunter to find and execute shell code (reverse shell code from previous blog post was used) we need to add two instances of egg ```\x77\x30\x30\x74``` at the beggining of shell code.
+In order for Egg Hunter to find and execute shell code (reverse shell code from previous blog post was used) we need to add two instances of egg ```\x77\x30\x30\x74``` at the beginning of shell code.

 * Assemlby code is following: